mlflow/mlflow/docs/source/rest_api.rst

 | ``2.0/preview/mlflow/runs/get`` | ``GET``     |
 +---------------------------------+-------------+

-Get meta data, params, tags, and metrics for run.
+Get metadata, params, tags, and metrics for run.
 Only last logged value for each  metric is returned.